CaptainCrowbar/rs-graphics-core/docs/colour-space.md

 circle) for the angular coordinate, instead of expressing it in radians or degrees.

+For polar spaces, the polar coordinate is always first, and follows the usual convention in which the zero angle corresponds to red, and the angle increases in the red-to-yellow direction.

 The term "working space" refers to the linear form of a nonlinear RGB space such as sRGB, before the transfer function ("gamma") has been applied.
 The base space of a nonlinear space should be the corresponding working space,